 VCTC will continue to develop cooperative working relationships to carry out the annual Legislative Program and secure transportation funding in Ventura County.
 During the coming year, the work to advance the Legislative Program will encompass monitoring of transportation legislation and regulations under development that could affect Ventura County; briefing legislative and congressional members and staff as appropriate; and participation in various advocacy groups.
-At the state level, the Legislature's priorities will be on managing the projected budget shortfall.
+At the state level, the Legislature's priorities will be on managing the state budget and considering the future of the state's cap-and-trade program, which is set to end in five years.
 VCTC will engage in advocacy efforts and work with regional partners to ensure transportation funding is preserved.
-In Washington, D.C., the focus will continue to be on the rollout and implementation of the Infrastructure Investment and Jobs Act, a historic \$1.2 trillion bill passed and signed in November 2021, and passage of a new federal budget.
+In Washington, D.C., the focus will be on transportation priorities of the new Administration and reauthorization of the Infrastructure Investment and Jobs Act (IIJA), the transportation funding bill that expires in 2026.